arangodb/docs/3.11/indexing-index-basics.md

 `2019-02-14T17:49:33.000Z` in the human-readable version).

 The actual removal of expired documents will not necessarily happen immediately.
-Expired documents will eventually removed by a background thread that is periodically going through all TTL indexes and removing the expired documents.
+Expired documents will eventually be removed by a background thread that is periodically going through all TTL indexes.
 The frequency for invoking this background thread can be configured using the `--ttl.frequency` startup option.

 There is no guarantee when exactly the removal of expired documents will be carried out, so queries may still find and return documents that have already expired.
 These will eventually be removed when the background thread kicks in and has capacity to remove the expired documents.
 It is guaranteed however that only documents which are past their expiration time will actually be removed.

 Please note that the numeric date time values for the index attribute has to be specified **in seconds** since January 1st 1970 (Unix timestamp).
 To calculate the current timestamp from JavaScript in this format, there is `Date.now() / 1000`; to calculate it from an arbitrary Date instance, there is `Date.getTime() / 1000`.
-In AQL you can do `DATE_NOW() / 1000` or divide an arbitrary timestamp that is in milliseconds by 1000 to convert it to seconds.
+In AQL you can do `DATE_NOW() / 1000` or divide an arbitrary Unix timestamp that is in milliseconds by 1000 to convert it to seconds.

 Alternatively, the index attribute values can be specified as a date string in format